gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 #### Parameter Formats of the Memory Reserved for kdump

-The memory reserved for kdump must be added to the bootargs in the **/boot/efi/EFI/openEuler/grub.cfg** configuration file.
-The memory reserved for kdump has been added to the released openEuler version by default and can be adjusted as required.
-After adding or modifying the bootargs, restart the system for the setting to take effect.
+The memory reserved for kdump must be added to the bootargs in the **/boot/efi/EFI/openEuler/grub.cfg** (UEFI boot mode) or **/boot/grub2/grub.cfg** (legacy boot mode).
+The memory reserved for kdump has been added to openEuler releases by default and can be adjusted as required.
+After adding or modifying the bootargs, restart the system for the settings to take effect.
 The parameter formats of the memory reserved for kdump are as follows:

 | Bootarg| Description| Default Value| Remarks|
 |----------|----------|----------|----------|